How do I claim tax credits?

 If you do not wish to claim by telephone, HMRC will still send out the paper claim pack but they will explain to you that if the completed claim is received back on or after the date your postcode joined the full service then the tax credit claim is likely to be rejected (unless you fall under an exception).

 What happens after I send my claim form back?

 HMRC will add your claim to their computer records and check for any missing information.
 If they have all the information from you that they need to deal with your claim, they will make a decision whether to award tax credits or not.
 Sometimes, HMRC may need further information or want to carry out some checks on the claim.
 They may write to you for evidence to support your claim.
 You will need to ensure you send information back within the time limits set out in the letter HMRC send you.
 If this happens, it may mean HMRC’s initial decision about your claim is delayed or HMRC may refuse your claim.

 HMRC will make an initial decision on your claim.
 Normally, you will receive an award notice which will show the information they have used to decide your claim and your income information.
 If they decide you can get tax credits, they will tell you how much they have decided to pay and what your payments are.
 You should check this notice carefully to make sure they have got your details right as any mistakes might mean you get the wrong award and if it is too much, you might have to pay it back at a later date.

 If anything is wrong, missing or incomplete, you should contact HMRC within 30 days of the date on your award notice.

 If HMRC do not think you are entitled to tax credits, you will usually receive a letter telling you this and the reason why.
-If you do not think the decision is correct, you can appeal against the decision by following the guidance in our 'appeals section'.
+If you do not think the decision is correct, you can ask for the decision to be reviewed and, if necessary, appeal against the decision by following the guidance in our 'appeals section'.

 Your payments will usually be paid straight into your bank account every four weeks, unless you have asked for weekly payments.